-1. We’re going to show you how to pitch better such that you get higher conversions
+In this blog, I’m going to show you how to pitch your SEO services better so that you get a higher conversion rate

-2. We’ll be including a sample SEO proposal template you could use as inspiration
+Additionally, I’ll be including a sample SEO proposal template you may use as an inspiration while preparing your own winning SEO proposal.

 Step 1: Pitch Better